decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-01-21-simple-payment.md

 Each token is associated with a one-time signing key pair.
 When a token is spent, its key is permanently invalidated and never reused.
 The recipient receives a completely new token associated with a fresh public key.

 The bank does not maintain accounts or balances.
-Its only persistent state is a set of public keys that have already been spent, called the nullifier set.
+Its only persistent state is a set of public keys that have already been spent, called the **nullifier set**.
 Spending a token means proving ownership of its key, adding that key to the nullifier set, and issuing a new signed key for the recipient.

 Formally, the bank maintains a set $N$ of spent public keys.
 Initially $N$ is empty.